daktronics/cef-mixer/README.md

 The command-line examples above work to get something running quickly.
 However, it is also possible to define the layers using a simple JSON file.

-For example, if the following json is saved to a file called `composition.json` :
+For example, if the following is saved to a file called `composition.json` :

 ```json
 {